Shelley Sizemore

 gravessa@nullwfu.edu

-Shelley Sizemore serves as the Director of the Women’s Center.
+Shell Sizemore serves as Director of the Women’s Center.
 In this role, she leads efforts to advance gender equity and support women at Wake Forest.
-Shelley began working at Wake Forest in 2009 when she was hired to institutionalize and scale the Campus Kitchen Project, a food recovery program that utilizes student volunteers and institutional resources to address food insecurity in Forsyth County.
-Prior to coming to ODI, she served as the Director of Community Partnerships in the Office of Civic & Community Engagement.
-Shelley has developed and taught courses at Wake Forest in the Communication and Education departments.
-She is a seasoned workshop facilitator and has led workshops for students, faculty, staff, and community members on asset-based community development, intercultural communication strategies, and partnership development.
+Prior to coming to the Office of Diversity and Inclusion, Shell served as the Director of Community Partnerships in the Office of Civic & Community Engagement at Wake Forest.
+Shell has taught courses in the Education and Communication departments at Wake Forest and is a seasoned workshop facilitator who has developed and led workshops for faculty, staff, and students related to asset-based community development, intercultural communication strategies, and partnership development.
+She is currently pursuing a PhD from the University of North Carolina at Greensboro in Education where her research is focused on community-based education for social justice, critical community building, and the rhetorics of advocacy and activism.
+Shell serves on the board of HandsOn NWNC and the Centers for Exceptional Children.

 Hannah Rehm